vishalkrishna8/vishalkrishna8/README.md

 With 2+ years of experience in the field, have solid foundation in HTML, CSS, JavaScript, TypeScript and ReactJS, I transform imaginative designs into functional websites.

 I thrive on continuous learning, staying updated with the latest technologies and trend.
-Collaboration is at the core of my process, working closely with desiners and stakeholders to create visually stunning and intutive websites.
+Collaboration is at the core of my process, working closely with desiners and stakeholders to create visually stunning and intutive websites. </p>
-I am always seeking out new challenges and opportunities to expand my skill set, and I am excited to bring my expertise and passion for software development to any organization. </p>
+<p> I am always seeking out new challenges and opportunities to expand my skill set, and I am excited to bring my expertise and passion for software development to any organization. </p>